 Mid-South Coronavirus Updates and Resources

-The coronavirus outbreak is likely to continue for some months throughout the US.
-The medical experts and highly trained staff at Baptist are ready to meet the challenge here at home to help ensure the health and safety of our patients, employees and communities.
+As the COVID-19 pandemic continues to affect lives throughout the Mid-South, the medical experts and highly trained staff at Baptist remain dedicated to helping ensure the health and safety of our patients, employees and communities.
 If you have additional questions, please call our 24/7 Coronavirus Resource Center hotline at 866-941-4785.

 If you are planning to visit someone at a Baptist Memorial Hospital, please read our revised Visitation Policy.